rxfxt/deepmumble/README.md

 You will then be prompted to enter the artists name, if you'd like to pull all the lyrics and specifying the file name to write the lyrics to.
 For this example, we will write all the lyrics for The Weeknd:

-    Enter artist name to retreive song lyrics: The Weeknd Do you want to pull all the aritsts lyrics (y/n): y Specify file name to write lyrics: TheWeekndLyrics
+    Enter artist name to retrieve song lyrics: The Weeknd Do you want to pull all the artists lyrics (y/n): y Specify file name to write lyrics: TheWeekndLyrics

 The script will then call the Genius API and start fetching the lyrics: